w3c/web-advertising/support_for_advertising_use_cases.md

 # Businesses with Multiple Domains

 Some businesses operate their services across multiple domains.
 One common example is to utilize country-specific eTLDs, e.g. example.com for US users, example.co.uk for UK users, and example.it for Italian users.
 Other use-cases involve hosting user-generated content on a separate domain for security reasons, or using a separate domain for resources that are hosted on a CDN.
-Another use-cases is to have a separate domain for each service a company offers to people, for example itunes.com and icloud.com are both affiliate with Apple.
+Another use-cases is to have a separate domain for each service a company offers to people, for example itunes.com and icloud.com are both affiliated with Apple.

 There are a number of problems that arise when a business operates their service across multiple domains.
 One example is conversion measurement.
-Advertisers may run an advertising campaign which directs people to example.com, but based on the IP address of the user, they may be re-directed to a country specific eTLD like example.co.uk.
+Advertisers may run an advertising campaign which directs people to example.com, but based on the IP address of the user, they may be redirected to a country specific eTLD like example.co.uk.
 In such a case, the advertiser wants to count conversions that happen across all of their domains, not just those on example.com.

 # Ads directing to large marketplaces